ukaea/piezo/Demos/Sprint6/Demo_script.md

 10. While running move on to Spark UI

 # Spark UI
-1. In powersheel on local machine run `kubectl proxy`
+1. In powershell on local machine run `kubectl proxy`
 2. In new powershell window on local machine run `kubectl port-forward py-wordcount-driver 4040:4040`
 3. In browser navigate to `localhost:4040`